 Table of Contents

-In the world of telemarketing, different dialing methods carry different amounts of risk relating to potential Telephone Consumer Protection Act (TCPA) violations.
-Text platforms are one of the riskiest of all, in large part because the telemarketers who use them are often not aware of the risks.
+In the world of marketing, different dialing methods carry different amounts of risk relating to potential Telephone Consumer Protection Act (TCPA) violations.
+Text messaging platforms are among the most widely used dialing methods and, thanks to constantly evolving court, the nature and extent of its risk is frequently changing.

-Numerous Federal Communications Commission (FCC) Declaratory Rulings have reaffirmed that text messages are subject to the same TCPA restrictions as phone calls.
-Meaning, for example, automated text messages would be treated the same as phone calls placed from Automatic Telephone Dialing Systems (ATDS).
+Numerous Federal Communications Commission (FCC) Declaratory Rulings have reaffirmed that text messages are subject to the same TCPA restrictions as voice calls.
+This means that automated text messages would be subject to the same consent requirements as phone calls placed from Automatic Telephone Dialing Systems (ATDS).
 These ATDS restrictions on text messaging systems have been at the root of countless TCPA lawsuits and multimillion-dollar class actions in the years leading up to the Facebook decision.

 Risks for Platform Users

 Marketers should only send messages between 8 a.m. and 9 p.m. according to the recipient’s local time.
 Some states have laws mandating stricter calling and texting time restrictions.
 Do not assume that your automated text message platform will heed these restrictions for you.

 In the immediate wake of the Facebook decision, multiple plaintiffs filed TCPA complaints in which ATDS allegations were swapped out for alleged violations of the National Do Not Call (DNC) Registry.
 Some of these complaints specifically alleged that the defendants sent text messages to numbers on the DNC list.

 With approximately 100,000 mobile phone numbers reassigned by wireless carriers every day, it is absolutely essential to check your data for reassigned numbers.
 Phone numbers may change, but the risk of TCPA liability is inevitable.